department-of-veterans-affairs/va.gov-team/products/health-care/1095b-tax-form/product/1095b-release-plan.md

 - How you'll conduct the testing:

   - We’ll observe users download the form, and have them verify that the data in the form is correct.
 We’ll do this for the PDF and text versions of the form
-  - We’ll observe users download the text version of the form, use a screen reader, and verify that the data is correct
+  - We’ll observe users download the text version of the form and verify that the data is correct
+  - We'll ask some users to download the text version of the form and use a screen reader to ensure accessibility

 - How you'll give the test users access to the product in production w/o making it live on VA.gov